polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

 The **[scheduler.stop]** will stop the scheduler, meaning no repeating tasks or tasks with a due date in the future will execute.
-Notice, if you create a new task with a due date, and/or a repetition pattern, the scheduler will automatically start again, unless you create the task setting its **[auto-start]** argument explicitly to false.
+Notice, if you create a new task with a due date, and/or a repetition pattern, the scheduler will automatically start again.
 When you start the scheduler again, using for instance **[scheduler.start]**, all tasks will automatically resume, and tasks that have due dates in the past, will immediately start executing.

 To determine if the task scheduler is running or not, you can invoke **[scheduler.running]**, which will return `true` if the scheduler is running.
 Notice, if you have no scheduled tasks, it will always